 Due to its immense historical value, it was declared a national cultural monument in 1962.

 While there are many breathtaking and historical sights to see in Prague, nothing beats starting your stay in Prague with an unbeatable view to witness its beauty all at once.
-Once you step off the plane and check in to your hotel or apartment, hop on the metro red line and come straight to the town hall tower.
+Once you step off the plane and check in to your hotel or apartment, hop on the metro red line and come straight to the New Town Hall tower.